DudaFranca/webpage-html/README.md

 # webpage-html
 Website for a jewelry store.
-Languages used: HTML, CSS and JavaScript
+Languages used: HTML, CSS, JavaScript and Bootstrap.
+Code used for student practice purposes.